Overview

 The course consists of seven sessions and you will gain access to all of them on the course start date.
 You will have the opportunity to ask questions about the content of the course during two live Ask the Expert sessions as well as on the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in four weeks.
 You will have, however, seven weeks to complete it.
-If after seven weeks you have not completed the course, you will have to start it again next time it is offered.
+If after seven weeks you have not completed the course, you will have to start it again the next time it is offered.

 If you decide to submit a final project, it will probably take you four to six hours to put it together.
 You will have seven weeks to submit your final project.

-If you have any special needs regarding this training course, please us let us know via our contact form so we can get in touch to discuss how your needs can be met.
+If you have any special needs regarding this training course, please let us know via our contact form so we can get in touch to discuss how your needs can be met.

 Share this course: